assafna/cell-ecm-project/README.md

 [plotting](plotting) folder mainly include a modified version that uses plotly lib for creating and saving figures.

-[data](data) folder includes the quantified windows of cell pairs for simulations and experiments in CSV format.
+[data](data) folder includes the quantified windows of cell pairs for simulations and experiments in CSV format. __Update:__ example raw data was added.